Surgical menopause and joint pain?

 whatjusthappened- Great advice!
 Thanks for that

 I have a scan in two weeks and don’t see my MO until the 28th.
 So that’ll give me about 6 weeks med free to get a baseline.
 I feel like it should be sufficient .
+Is prolia for bones ?
+I haven’t heard of it before !

 I hope you’re feeling a little better.
 I am nervous for the meds.
 I just don’t want to have a terrible QOL on them.